AK07AK/AK07AK/README.md

 - 👋 Hi, I’m Arun Kumar
 - 👀 I’m interested in Mobile application developer and Java Developer
-- 🌱 I’m currently learning JavaScript and FrameWork
+- 🌱 I’m currently learning Flutter frame work
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing mobile application
-- 📫 How to reach me in Linkedin Arun Kumar.C

 <!---
 AK07AK/AK07AK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.